-The SERA recognises the need to increase electrical infrastructure in the Region, including development of new 'main' 400 KV lines and strengthening of 220 KV, 110 KV transmission lines and equipment.
-Objective PPO 6.5 of the Regional Planning Guidelines for the South-East Region 2010-2022 (RPGs) states that the Authority supports the sustainable development and expansion of the grid network and future connections to renewable sources of energy (including Gate 3 projects), subject to appropriate assessment of all necessary environmental considerations.
+The SERA recognises the need to increase electrical infrastructure in the region, including the development of new 'main' 400 KV lines and strengthening of 220 KV, 110 KV transmission lines and equipment.
+Objective PPO 6.5 of the Regional Planning Guidelines for the South-East Region 2010-2022 (SERPGs) states that SERA supports the sustainable development and expansion of the grid network and future connections to renewable sources of energy (including Gate 3 projects), subject to appropriate assessment of all necessary environmental considerations.